-Fr Gresham Kirkby was the vicar of St Paul's, Bow Common, in east London, for over 40 years until his retirement in 1994.
-I first went there around 1990, and so I only knew him in his later years.
+Fr Gresham Kirkby was the vicar of St Paul's, Bow Common, a church in east London in the Anglo-Catholic tradition, for over 40 years until his retirement in 1994.
+I first went there around 1991, and so I only knew him in his later years.
 He died in 2006 aged 89 years.

 What Others Said